waiyan1612/playground-java/README.md

     ```bash
     ./gradlew lib:test lib:jacocoTestReport lib:sonar
     ```
-It's also recommended to install the `sonar-lint` plugin if it's available for your IDE.
+It's also recommended to install the [SonarQube / sonarlint](https://github.com/SonarSource/sonarlint-intellij) plugin if it's available for your IDE.

 ---